-The steel sheet has been grounded to get a precise shape and size.
+The best steel sheet for knife making has been grounded to get a precise shape and size.
 It also has a composition of the alloy, with carbon that modifies the features of the steel.
 The steel has a higher carbon content that makes it stronger, harder, and wear-resistant, while others with a low carbon content have the tendency to be more formidable, and weldable.

 - Better machinability